Masked and Permuted Implicit Context Learning for Scene Text Recognition: Appendix

-There are six widely-used public benchmarks: IIIT 5k-word (IIIT5k) \cite{mishra2012scene}, which comprises 3,000 high-quality website images; ICDAR 2013 (IC13)~\cite{karatzas2013icdar}, containing either 1,015 or 857 images (the latter excludes images with words less than three characters); Street View Text (SVT)~\cite{wang2011end}, consisting of 647 images from the Google Street View; ICDAR 2015 (IC15)~\cite{karatzas2015icdar} featuring 2,077 unfocused images captured by Google Glass (some researchers use a 1,811-image version that omits extremely distorted images); SVT-Perspective (SVTP)~\cite{phan2013recognizing}, with 645 test word images from the Google Street View; and CUTE80 (CUTE)~\cite{risnumawan2014robust}, which includes 288 high-quality curved images.

-Despite the widespread use of these existing benchmarks in scene text recognition, we have noticed that there are mislabeled images in the benchmark.
-Although \cite{baek2019wrong} provided a version of cleansed labels for benchmark datasets, there are still several mislabeled images, as illustrated by the examples in Figure~\ref{label noise}.
+Despite the widespread use of these existing benchmarks in scene text recognition, we have noticed that there are mislabeled images in the benchmark, as illustrated by the examples in Fig.~\ref{label noise}.
+State-of-the-art STR models have achieved an accuracy over $95\%$.
+However, the common benchmarks still contain noise, and future work might continue to evaluate models on these noisy benchmarks.
+We consider this a serious issue, and it is why we embarked on the task of cleaning the benchmark datasets.
 We conduct further verification of these labels.
-The mislabeled examples can be classified into three types: missing character, alphabetic error, and completely wrong.
-We will provide the cleansed benchmark datasets to ensure a more accurate evaluation of scene text recognition models.
+For example, when examining the image ``OPEII", we identified the final two ``II" characters as a single entity ``N" based on the character pitch.
+Even if we were to consider the last two characters as two ``I"s, the shape does not match that of a capital ``I".
+And for ``SINCI", the shape of the last character is not like the second clear ``I".
+The cleansed benchmark datasets are provided to ensure a more accurate evaluation of scene text recognition models.